-The education reforms undertaken in the Fourth Republic harbored these situations.
+The education reforms undertaken in the Fourth Republic harbored these characterizations.
 Firstly, the FCUBE policy of 1996 was backed by a constitutional provision which called for its adoption within two years after the coming into force of the national constitution.
+This meant that amidst the institutional pressure to streamline the governance process in the early days of the inception of the fourth republic, the FCUBE was carried out.
 Further, with the FCUBE outrunning its constitutional mandate in August 2005, pressure mounted on the government to come out with the new direction of education policy for the nation in the 2006 academic year which was beginning in September of the same year.
-These limited time frames meant that the governments were under significant constraints to come out with the policy outlining the new direction of education policies for the country.
+These limited time frames meant that the governments were under significant constraints to come out with the policy outlining the new direction of education system for the country.

-The framework as well postulates independent yet interrelated processes by which problems, ideas (potential solutions), and politics each flow independently through government, combining only occasionally with choice opportunities to advance issues onto the policy agenda (McLendon and Vogel, 2008, p.
+The framework as well postulates independent yet interrelated processes by which problems, ideas (potential solutions), and politics are individually conceived as streams which flow independently through government, combining only occasionally with choice opportunities to advance issues onto the policy agenda (McLendon and Vogel, 2008, p.
 32).
 These processes are metaphorically described as 'streams' which flow through the policy system.
 The problem stream has within it all the undesired conditions that citizens want to have rectified by the government.
 It spans through several sectors and areas of public interest and they are the very conditions for which the citizens voted for the government to have them resolved.
 It may stem from residual problems that policy feedback makes known or focusing events within the wider political system which draw cognizance from the citizenry.

 The policy stream is yet another independent process that flows through the political system.
 Analogous with 'primeval soup' within which several ingredients are constituted, the policy stream consists of all the proposals made in policy communities for tackling the issues that make up the problem stream (Zahariadis, 2014).
 Through such mechanisms as hearings, papers, and even conversations, bureaucrats, academics and researchers of think tanks who take an interest in the problem make their ideas known to policymakers.
-The hope is that the latterwill embrace these ideas and run with them in the adoption stage of the policymaking process.
+The hope is that the latter will embrace these ideas and run with them in the adoption stage of the policymaking process.
 However, not all policy proposals make it to the institutional agenda.
 Seldom do proposals survive the struggle process unaltered.
 Most policy proposals get combined with other ideas into new proposals, with others losing out altogether.
 Considerations of technical feasibility and resource economy are measured in choosing one proposal over another.

 Lastly, there is the politics stream.
 This stream comprises of the public mood, the activities of pressure groups and even election results and administrative or legislative turnover (McLendon and Vogel, 2008).
 These have considerable impact on how issues come to be defined as problems, and the sort of solutions that are applied in tackling the issues.
+The idea is that in a multi-party democracy as pertains in Ghana, the political party that occupies government determines the policy direction of the state.
+Therefore it is expected that a change in government will correspond with a change in the policy direction and focus of a state owing to the differences in how problems are conceived and where government turns to in search for solutions.